sendgrid/docs/source/User_Guide/advanced_suppression_manager.md

 When using ASM, a recipient clicking an unsubscribe link can choose which groups to unsubscribe from (group suppression) or may choose to opt out of all emails (global unsubscribe).

 You can manage your global unsubscribes via the UI under "Global Unsubscribes."

+{% info %}
+Group Suppressions do not currently trigger [Event Webhook]({{root_url}}/API_Reference/Webhooks/event.html) events.
+{% endinfo %}

+{% anchor h2 %}
+Uploading a CSV
+{% endanchor %}

+You can upload a CSV of email addresses that you would like to add to a suppression group.

+The CSV must meet the following criteria:
+- Email addresses must be in the first column of the CSV
+- The first row may be an optional header row
+- if there is more than one column in the CSV, the extra columns are ignored
+- Columns must comma-separated, without any formatting (e.g. quotation marks) around each of the cells.

 {% anchor h2 %}
 Suppression Groups and Categories